Energy balance may not be as famous as some extreme celebrity diets but it is the only diet that really works in both the short and long term.

 The only equation for diets is the Energy Balance Equation.
 What is it?

 Simply put, it’s a balance between Energy Input and Energy Output.
-In other words, it focuses on balancing the energy (calories) you consume and the energy (calories) you burn through physical activity.
+In other words, it focuses on balancing the energy (calories) you consume and the energy (calories) you burn through physical activity and basic bodily function.

 Here's how the equation relates to weight management: